 The Government has published two key documents which Employers need to familiarise themselves with:

-It is illegal for any business to re-open before it is entitled to by reference to the 5 stages of the phased reopening.
+It is illegal for any business to re-open before it is entitled to.

-In the weeks and months ahead communication and collaboration will be your best tools for a successful re-opening.
-When it comes to the law know what you know but more importantly know what you don’t know and be sure that you know where to find the answers you need.
-A safe and sucessful return to work is your key objective and essential to that is your understanding of your compliance needs.
+In the weeks and months ahead, communication and collaboration will be your best tools for a successful re-opening.
+When it comes to the law, know what you know but more importantly know what you don’t know and be sure that you know where to find the answers you need.
+A safe and successful return to work is your key objective and essential to that is your understanding of your legal requirements.

-If you have any concerns or queries about any of the issues mentioned here, please contact Brian Gill, Partner: bgill@Callantansey.ie.
+If you have any queries about any of the issues raised in this article please contact Brian Gill, Partner, Callan Tansey Solicitors LLP at BGill@callantansey.ie.